 Romain took over the winemaking at his parent’s Domaine in Fleurie in 2012, and shares the facility with his also 'not-so-unknown' cousin Yann Bertrand.

-Romain Zordan during a tasting in October 2017
+Romain Zordan during our tasting in October 2017

 The 8 ha estate vineyards are certified organic since 2009, with an average vine age of 60+ years.
 Besides the more generic Beaujolais AOC, Domaine Château de Grand Pré also produces Fleurie, Morgon and Brouilly Grand Crus.
 Romain is a big advocate of Jules Chauvet and you can absolutely taste this tendency in his wines.
 The grapes are handpicked before the whole bunches undergo semi-carbonic maceration for 15-20 days at very low temperatures.
-Throughout the process the natural ferment is being left alone, no remonatge or pigeage are taking place.
-Once fermentation is completed, the wines are being transferred to 8 year old barrels and age for about 5-9 months, depending on cuvée and vintage.
-Unfiltered and unfined the finished wines are bottled based on biodynamic principals.
+Throughout the process the natural ferment is left alone, no remonatge or pigeage take place.
+Once fermentation is complete, the wines are transferred to 8 year old barrels and age for about 5-9 months, depending on cuvée and vintage.
+Unfiltered and unfined, the finished wines are bottled based on biodynamic principals.
 Sulfur is as minimal as 1 gr/Hl.

 - Grapes come from a 1.1 ha vineyard, 80 year old vines

 - A smooth and harmonious wine with red fruit aromas and flavours where blackcurrant and strawberry prevail